The Confessions of A Post-Impotent Guy

 The product rids of excess the body sugar and cleanses the lower alimentary canal.
 Furthermore, traditional herbalists implicate both conditions as leading causes of impotence.
 Perhaps, the guy bought the Mokole since he had nothing to lose by using the product.
 Mokole had three constituents; Agbo Jedi Jedi for piles, Agbo Opayin for backache and Agbo Apagun for artillery.
 Sounds good?

-An Internet search revealed that its use was popular in Lagos, Nigeria and did what the shopkeeper said it would do.
-It was even written about in a peer-reviewed medical journal which was reassuring.
-The instructions were very easy to follow; simply pour gin into the roots in the plastic bottle and wait three days for it to self-brew.
-The guy then took two double shots of the concoction for five days and to test its efficacy he went back to an old flame.
+Afterward, an Internet search revealed that the use of roots was widespread in Lagos, Nigeria, and did what the shopkeeper promised.
+A researcher even wrote about it in a peer-reviewed medical journal, which was reassuring.
+The instructions were easy to follow; pour gin into the roots in the plastic or glass bottle and wait three days for it to self-brew.
+Then guy the took two double shots every morning on an empty stomach for five days.
+Alcohol starts the day.

-1. Oreagba I A, Oshikoya K A, Amachree M (2011), Herbal medicine use among urban residents in Lagos, Nigeria.
+Oreagba I A, Oshikoya K A, Amachree M (2011), Herbal medicine use among urban residents in Lagos, Nigeria.
 BMC Complementary and Alternative Medicine

 1 thought on “The Confessions of A Post-Impotent Guy”